-If you travel frequently and intend to use your credit card, you could find one with a low interest rate and no fees for transactions or cash withdrawals.
+However, there are specifically designed credit cards aimed at regular travellers.
+If you travel frequently, you could find one with a low interest rate and no fees for transactions or cash withdrawals.

 You can get a credit card in the name of your business if you are a sole trader or look after the finances of a company of any size.

-A business credit card can help you keep your own money separate from your business' spending.
+A business credit card can help you to manage your personal and business finances by keeping your personal money separate from your business' spending.

-Among the features you should consider when looking for a credit card include:
+Once you have identified the purpose of the credit card, there are a number of features you should consider when looking for a specific credit card deal.
+These include:

 Fees: These are the costs of owning a credit card.
 These could come in the form of an annual fee - which can range from £0 to hundreds of pounds depending on the credit card type - or other fees such as late payment fees, or over limit fees.